 Aster plants are perennial plants blooming with lovely colorful flowers.
 They grow in many regions and come in vibrant assorted colors.
 Whether you are a beginner or more experienced, this guide will tell you how to successfully plant, grow and care for your asters to add charm and color to your home or garden.

 These perennials prefer full sun and well-drained, nutrient-rich soil, and unlike many other blooming plants, Asters can flower from August to late October.
 Gardeners love Aster because it gives them a beautiful array of colors in the early Autumn months.
-The Aster’s star-shaped flowers are usually white and pink but can also be found in blue or purple.
+The Aster’s star-shaped purple flowers are usually white and pink but can also be found in blue.

 Growing and taking care of Asters is a pretty easy task.
 They don’t require particular care and are resistant to pests and diseases.